Essays, Research Reports & Book Reports on North American Literature (8,227) essays

 When Genius Failed: The Rise and Fall of Long-Term Capital Management by Roger Lowenstein

-... in a bell curve.
+...
 The larger the movement away from the mean (the center of the bell curve), the larger the movement in the stock price and the greater the potential risk.
 If volatility falls in a bell curve, risk can be estimated.
 The calculation of volatility assumes that the ...

 The Importance of Certain Traditional Chinese Beliefs in Amy Tan's "The Joy Luck Club"

-... of the same T'ai Chi circle.
-The two halves of the song, though very different from one another, are complementary to the other.
-One can see Yin and Yang in the relationship between mother and daughter, between American culture and Chinese culture, between free thought/self expression and ...
+... the song, though very different from one another, are complementary to the other.
+One can see Yin and Yang in the relationship between mother and daughter, between American culture and Chinese culture, between free thought/self expression and obedience/respect for parents, and between love and the ...